-How festive do these look?
-I made bubble buns a few years ago for Easter Sunday and decided to try again, with some modifications.
-I opted for a non-cinnamon version and I decorated them with some Easter colored sprinkles.
+How festive do these glazed bubble buns look?
+I made a version a few years ago for Easter Sunday and decided to try again, with some modifications.
+I opted for a non-cinnamon version and decided to glaze them and decorate them with some Easter sprinkles.

-These take a little bit of effort but I love the final result.
-And I love pulling apart each little bubble bread piece.
-If you’re in a time crunch, you can always try using premade biscuit dough or make the dough the night before, keep it in the freezer, defrost the next morning and work with the dough after it’s been defrosted.
+So, these take a little bit of effort but I love the final result and I love pulling apart each little bubble bread piece.
+If you’re in a time crunch, you can make the dough the night before, keep it in the freezer, defrost the next morning and work with the dough after it’s thawed.

 One thing I learned the hard way is that you need to add the sprinkles after you glaze each one.
 If you try to glaze them all, the glaze will be completely dry by the time you add the sprinkles.
 So I actually ended up double glazing all these little buns so that I could get the sprinkles to stick to them.